decklin/botw-reference/docs/armor.md

 | Trousers/Boots | Dinraal | Farosh

 ### Other Bonuses

-Non-upgradeable armor generally has a defense value of 1 or 3.

 Set bonuses apply after the entire set is upgraded at least twice (★★), with the exception that some non-upgradeable sets also have set bonuses: